Exemption for exceptional circumstances

 What happens next

-If your application is considered too high risk for spreading COVID-19, or it is deemed that the risk cannot be appropriately managed, your application will likely be declined.
+If you are considered too high risk for spreading COVID-19, or it is deemed that the risk cannot be appropriately managed, your application will be declined.

 If your application is unsuccessful but you now have new information that supports your application, you can resubmit it for assessment.
 Send your new information to IsolationExemptions@mbie.govt.nz.